IsaacScript/isaacscript/docs/getting-started.md

 - Install [Node.js](https://nodejs.org/en/).
 - Create a directory for your new mod project.
-- In a shell, navigate to the directory.
+- In a shell, navigate to your project directory.
-- Invoke the helper program to bootstrap the installation of TypeScript, the Isaac API definitions, and so forth:
+- Bootstrap the installation of TypeScript, the Isaac API definitions, and so forth:
-  - `npx create-isaacscript-mod`
+  - `npx isaacscript init`
 - Invoke `isaacscript`, which will run forever, monitoring for changes in your project:
   - `npx isaacscript`
 - Start coding by editing the `src/main.ts` file.